Poirier Sport & Leisure Complex

 Poirier Sport & Leisure Complex is a 190,000-square-foot multi-purpose all-season recreation complex in Coquitlam, British Columbia.

 Arena

 The arena-side of the facility is used by a wide variety of groups, including hockey, lacrosse and ringette teams and figure skaters for hosting national tournaments.

 The facility has three playing surfaces.
-The main arena features an NHL standard 200' x 85' playing surface with seating for 2,200 spectators.
-An annex provides an additional 200' x 85' playing surface and a six sheet curling rink.
+Arena 1 features a 200' x 80' playing surface with seating for 2,200 spectators.
+Arena 2 and 3 feature a 200' x 85' NHL standard playing surface.
+All three Arenas can be converted for both ice and dry floor use.

 The facility is home to the Coquitlam Sports Hall of Fame, as well as the Coquitlam Express of the British Columbia Hockey League, the Coquitlam Adanacs of the Western Lacrosse Association and the Coquitlam Adanacs of the BC Junior A Lacrosse League.

 Pool

 The pool-side of the facility includes: